pqibd/XSIP/README.md

 # Work in progress

 # Energy Dispersive Xray Absorption Spectroscopy
-A python version of data analysis for my phd project: selenium speciation with spectral kes imaging method.
+A python version of data analysis programs for my phd project: selenium speciation with spectral KES imaging method.
-Most of the analysis programs had been written with IDL by Dr. L. Dean Chapman.
+Most of the analysis programs had been written with IDL by **Dr. L. Dean Chapman**.
 This repository aims to
 - (1) reproduce things have been done with IDL
 - (2) optimize the computation and extend it for furthur analysis.